ProjectIgnis/CardScripts/MODERNIZING.md

 A card script should start with its official Japanese name in the first line as a comment (using Japanese characters, **not** romanized), followed by its official TCG name in English in the next line.

-When the card has not yet been imported to the TCG, an unofficial translation must be added as placeholder (try to match the database/proxy name).
+When the card has not yet been imported to the TCG, an unofficial translation must be added as placeholder, matching the database/proxy name.
 In the event that the card has not been imported yet to the OCG, leave the Japanese name empty.
-In both cases however try to update them later once the card is imported to the respective region/scope.
+In both cases however, try to update them later once the card is imported to the respective region/scope.

 _e.g._:
 ```lua